-The two of us have travelled up to the Lake District for four days of winter walking.
-A trip here is always something of a meteorological lottery, so by arriving at the start of the year there’s already an acceptance that getting chilly, and probably soaked, is a given.
-It helps take the uncertainty out of the equation.
+We've travelled up to the Lake District for four days of winter walking.
+A trip here is always a meteorological lottery, but arriving at the start of the year getting chilly and soaked, is almost a given.
+Which takes some uncertainty out of the equation.

-At the same time, it’s also a season that heightens the solitude and bristling drama of the hills.
+At the same time, this is also a season that heightens the solitude and bristling drama of the hills.
 We’re here to beat the summer rush.
-And when you’re alone on Maiden Moor in winter and it’s blowing a gale, you know about it.
+And when you’re alone on Maiden Moor in January and it’s blowing a gale, you know about it.

 We’re starting in the northern fells with a long, looping yomp around the slopes above Derwent Water.
 The morning is shrouded in low cloud, rendering the islands in the middle of the lake as ethereal outlines.

 For the next few hours the massed grey clouds tease us, revealing deep views then closing them up again.
 At the pinnacle of Cat Bells, a sudden, mighty panorama opens up to the west.
-We debate: is that Grasmoor?
-Grisedale?
-Ten minutes later it’s gone, and we hike on into the spitting wind, gossiping our way back to Keswick.
+We debate: is that Grasmere Dropdown content?
+Or Grisedale Dropdown content?
+Ten minutes later it’s gone, and we hike on into the spitting wind, gossiping our way back to Keswick Dropdown content.

 The mountain forecast is poor for the next day.
-Bad visibility, relentless rain, but little wind.
-There’s a chance of beating the cloud by rising above 750m, so we opt to trek up Scafell Pike – not a handsome mountain, but the tallest of them all.
+Bad visibility, mizzling rain, but little wind.
+There’s a chance of beating the cloud by rising above 750 metres, so we opt to trek up Scafell Pike – not a handsome mountain, but the tallest of them all.

 The results are glorious.
 After a two-hour climb we find ourselves in the clear, striding above a thick bed of cloud, every underfoot sound made crisp.
 At the summit we gorge on sausage rolls and apples, the highest, hungriest men in England.